elsiedown/sei-project-2/README.md

 * I think we managed to achieve a lot in the small timeframe that we had and I was happy with both the functionality and styling.

 ## What I Learned
-* How to use a public API - as mentioned this took time to figure out which API was most suitable for our project, based on the documentation provided and the data we coudl access for free
+* How to use a public API - as mentioned this took time to figure out which API was most suitable for our project, based on the documentation provided and the data we coudl access for free.
-* How to build a React App, using RESTful routes
+* How to build a React App, using RESTful routes.
-* Pair programming - this was the first project I had pair-coded and I learned the benefits of sharing skills and learning from one another
+* Pair programming - this was the first project I had pair-coded and I learned the benefits of sharing skills and learning from one another.
-* Time management in order to reach MVP within the short timeframe - invaluable in terms of learning how to plan efficiently and achieve results within a short timeframe
+* Time management in order to reach MVP within the short timeframe - invaluable in terms of learning how to plan efficiently and achieve results within a short timeframe.

 ## Future Features